sagnikghoshcr7/Volcanoes-in-the-United-States/README.md

 I have created different files for each step in creating the interactive dictionary, here's the description of what each file does.

 * geo1.py
-  * Create a base map usinf folium.Map
+  * Create a base map using folium.Map

+* geo2.py
+  * Add a single marker using folium.Marker